 - Cenotaph Access Improvements $6,319

 - Heritage Registry $40,000

 What charges are included on the tax notice?

-Less than half your tax bill is municipal tax.
-In 2022, 51% of the charges on a Colwood residential property tax notice were collected for other agencies, such as the Ministry of Education, Capital Regional District, BC Transit and the Hospital Board.
+Only half of your tax bill is municipal tax.
+In 2023, 50% of the charges on a Colwood residential property tax notice are collected for other agencies, such as the Ministry of Education, Capital Regional District, BC Transit and the Hospital Board.
 All these charges go on one tax notice as an efficient billing process where residents don't have to deal with multiple bills.

 2023 Budget process